Eisenmonoxid/BuildingCostSystem/README.md

 - Walls, Roads, Trails and Palisades can use the new costs too.
 - Festivals can have own costs.
 - A few minor bug fixes in the game.

+If errors occur, please notify me so i can fix them. ;)